medianasoft/medianasoft.github.io/MedianaDesigner.md

 * [Case study B1](https://medianasoft.github.io/CaseStudyB1).

-## Module C: Adaptive designs with data-driven treatment selection
+## Module C: Adaptive designs with data-driven population selection

 The following case studies illustrate the process of designing adaptive trials with data-driven population selection using the `ADPopSel` function: